molikkidd/Indy-Mo/README.md

 - [sequelize](https://github.com/sequelize/sequelize):
   Is a Object Relational Mapper (ORM), that allows your application to interact with the postgres database
 - [sequelize-cli](https://github.com/sequelize/cli):
+  The user interface commands for sequelize
 - [ws](https://github.com/websockets/ws):

-`4` Make a commit
+  WS is a simple to use, blazing fast, and thoroughly tested WebSocket client and server implementation `4` Make a commit

 ```text